Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Performance Benchmarks

-The bottom panel of Figure \ref{fig:num-covariates-comparison} illustrates the run time with different $P$'s on the large-scale dataset with $1,750,100$ records, $500$ users/items, and 30 user/item covariates.
-Model \eqref{eq:benchmark-model-3} with both random and common coefficients scaled worse than linear scaling, the run time increased by 15x when $P=30$.
+\textbf{Scalability on Larger Datasets.} The bottom panel of Figure \ref{fig:num-covariates-comparison} illustrates the run time with different $P$'s on the large-scale dataset with 3 million records, $500$ users/items.
+Model $ \mu_{uis} = \bm{\alpha}_i^\top X_u + \bm{\beta}^\top Z_i$ with both random and common coefficients scaled worse than linear scaling, the run time increased by up to 4x when $P=30$.
 The scaling factor in time cost as $P$ expands depends on the number of items, which we will explore later, partly because the total number of parameters is $\mathcal{O}(P\times I)$.
 To summarize, \code{torch-choice} scales well when the number of items is moderate.
 Researchers should use caution while specifying item-specific random effects on high dimensional covariates when many items are present.